Monday, September 28, 2009

 THE UMBRELLAS OF CHERBOURG (1964)

-Teenager Genevieve (Catherine Deneuve at her hottest) is in love with a local boy, Guy, who works at a mechanic's shop.
+Teenager Genevieve (Catherine Deneuve) is in love with a local boy, Guy, who works at a mechanic's shop.
 Neither have any money, but they are madly in love and want to get married.
-Genevieve's mom understands how hot she is and won't let her meal ticket hook up with just any ol' guy, he's got to be rich!
+Genevieve's mom understands how hot Genevieve is and won't let her meal ticket hook up with just any ol' guy.
+He's got to be rich!
 I think you can see where this is going.
-But the story is just one of the things that's great about this film...

 Monday, September 14, 2009